Thailand Agent Orange Compensation Benefits for US Veterans

 - Army Veterans who provided perimeter security on RTAF bases in Thailand

-- Army Veterans who were stationed on some small Army installations in Thailand (The VA requires the veteran to have been a member of a military police unit or assigned a military police military occupational specialty whose duty placed them at or near the base perimeter).
+- Army Veterans who were stationed on some small Army installations in Thailand (The VA requires the veteran to have been a member of a military police unit or assigned a military police occupational specialty whose duty placed them at or near the base perimeter).

-Disabilities Eligible for Agent Orange Claims:
+Which Disabilities Qualify for Agent Orange Claims?